canonical/microk8s/docs/dqlite.md

 # Patch for dqlite

-The patch to add the (dqlite)[https://github.com/canonical/dqlite] is applied on top of the Kubernetes source code during the MicroK8s build process.
+The patch to add the [dqlite](https://github.com/canonical/dqlite) is applied on top of the Kubernetes source code during the MicroK8s build process.

 The dqlite patch is the file `build-scripts/patches/dqlite.patch`.

-The dqlite patch is maintained in the (kubernetes-dqlite repository)[https://github.com/canonical/kubernetes-dqlite].
+The dqlite patch is maintained in the [kubernetes-dqlite repository](https://github.com/canonical/kubernetes-dqlite).
 To produce it checkout the kubernetes-dqlite repository and head to the Kubernetes branch you would like to build.
 For example:
 ```